AnthonyPerez/kubernetes_home_server/apps/minio/ReadMe.md

 ## Install

+- Login to the node where the minio persistent volume will be created and run `mkdir /mnt/hdd1/minio`.
-From the install directory run the following:
+- From the install directory run the following:
     - `kubectl apply -f namespace.yaml`
-- `kubectl apply -f pv.yaml`
+    - `kubectl apply -f pv_pvc.yaml`

-The secret name for the tenant is hardcoded in the `tenant.yaml` file as `minio-tenant-secret`.
+- The minio secret name is hardcoded in the chart and/or chart values as `minio-access-secret`.
 To create this secret run

 ```
-kubectl create secret generic -n minio minio-tenant-secret \
+kubectl create secret generic -n minio minio-access-secret \
-    --from-literal=accessKey=<your-access-key> \
+    --from-literal=accesskey=$(uuidgen) \
-    --from-literal=secretKey=<your-secret-key>
+    --from-literal=secretkey=$(uuidgen)
 ```
-- Run `kubectl get secret -n minio minio-tenant-secret` to check the results. `Data` should be `2` (one for each of the access key and secret key).
+- Run `kubectl get secret -n minio minio-access-secret` to check the results. `Data` should be `2` (one for each of the access key and secret key).
+- Run `kubectl get secret -n minio minio-access-secret -o jsonpath="{.data.accesskey}" | base64 --decode` to see the access key.

 - Create a self signed certificate for TLS.
 Run
 ```